oliviersamin/P13_Scale-a-Django-application-using-a-modular-architecture/README.md

 1. Once the pipeline is set up, one may try to change something in the GitHub repo.
    As soon as the change is validated in GitHub, the CI/CD pipeline is launched by CircleCI.

-2. Once the pipeline has been successfuly executed, a new docker image appears in DockerHub and a new release appears in Heroku.
+2. Once the pipeline has been successfully executed, a new docker image appears in DockerHub, and a new release appears in Heroku.

 3. To open the app on internet click on the 'open app' button of your Heroku application.